Søholt: Early history

 Henrik Heest, a nobleman from Holstein, purchased Søholt from Quitzow in 1624.
 In 1637, it was sold by his nephew to Jobst Frederik von Papenheim.
 Papenheim had shortly after his arrival in Denmark won the favour of the king and had therefore been appointed as squire (kammerjunker) for crown prince Christian.
 He constructed a new main building in 1647.
 It consisted of two two-storey, half-timbered buildings.
 The one to the east was the main wing.
 The one to the west contained a scullery, washroom and residential quarters for staff.

 Lützow family

 Papenheim's widow Regitze Knudsdatter kept the estate after his death in 1649 but ravaging and looting Swedish troops left it in a poor condition after the Swedish Wars.
 The reconstruction was financed by pledging the estate.
-Henning Ulrich von Lützow, acreditor, took over the estate in 1790.
+Henning Ulrich von Lützow, a creditor, took over the estate in 1790.
 Lützow expanded the main building into a three-winged complex in the fashionable Italian style.
 A chapel was in 1698 inaugurated by Thomas Kingo in the east wing.
 Lützow also adapted he garden to a more modern garden à la française design.
 In 1691, he was appointed as Prefect of Lolland Falster and County Governor of NyKøbing County.
 His luxurious lifestyle was later continued by his son, Christian Frederik von Lützow, who inherited Søholt in 1722.